-The results of systematic studies, extending over a period of 4 years, of the problem of preserving valuable records are summarized to have the more important information available in one publication.
-Most of it was previously important information available in one publication.
-Most of it was previously reported in more complete detail in several publications.
+The results of systematic studies of the problem of preserving valuable records are summarized so as to have the more important information available in one publication.
+Most of it has been previously reported in more complete detail in several previous publications.

-A survey of material stored in libraries and of the conditions surrounding it showed that many valuable publications were badly deteriorated.
-Light, adverse temperature and humidity, acidic pollution of the air, and low-grade paper were indicated as the main deteriorative agents.
-Through exposures of papers to sulphur-dioxide gas, with measurement of the weakening effect, and the testing of papers from old books that had been stored in various localities, this product of combustion was proved a potential destroyer of all classes of papers. ing of papers from old books that had been stored in various localities, this product of combustion was proved a potential destroyer of all classes of papers.
-Experimental tests in a library demonstrated that this acidic gas can be completely removed by washing the air with alkaline wash water.
+A survey of material stored in libraries and of the surrounding conditions, showed that many valuable publications were badly deteriorated.
+Light, adverse temperature and humidity, acidic pollution of the air, and impurities in paper were indicated as the main deteriorative agents.
+Through exposures of papers to sulphur dioxide gas, with measurement of the weakening effect, and the testing of papers from old books that had been stored in various localities, this product of combustion was proved a potential destroyer of all classes of papers.
+Experimental tests in a library demonstrated that this acidic gas can be completely removed by washing the air with alkaline water.
 The destructive effect of light is emphasized by data showing its rapid weakening effect on all grades of papers.
-In discussion of the ventilation of libraries, the removal of dust and the maintenance of a medium degree of temperature and humidity are recommended.
-Carefully controlled air conditioning is desirable.
-Extensive tests of old newspapers and books showed the deteriorative effect of crude fibers, such as ground word; as papers containing them were groundly in hed condition. such as ground wood; as papers containing them were generally in bad condition as contrasted with the generally good condition of papers composed of chemically A classification of book papers for record use has been suggested.
-An outline is given of information developed elsewhere on protection against insects, including the "bookworm", which is particularly difficult of extermination.
-Study of protective coverings for papers indicated that both Japanese tissue and transparent cellulose acetate sheeting are quite suitable.
-The ordinary acid types of writing inks having been found very deteriorative to paper, the organic chemistry section of the Bureau developed an alkaline ink that is apparently harmless.
-Permanent photostat paper is recommended for reproducing records of perpetual value.

-This series of investigations was made with the assistance of a fund granted for the purpose by the Carnegie Foundation to the National Research Council.
+In the discussion of the ventilation of libraries, the removal of dust, and the maintenance of a medium degree of temperature and humidity are recommended.
+Carefuliy con-trolled air conditioning is desirable.
+Extensive tests of old newspapers and books showed the deteriorative effect of crude fibers, such as ground wood; papers con-taining them were generally in bad condition as contrasted with the generally good condition of papers composed of chemically purified fibers.
+A classification of book papers for record use is suggested.
+Relative to protection against insects, the results of a study of funigants showed that several effective types could be used without demosition of papers in the several effective types could be used without damaging paper.
+Studies of protective coatings for papers indicated that both japanese tissue and transparent cellulose acetate sheeting are suitable.
+The common type of writing ink was found to be deteriorative to paper, but an ink prepared according to a different formula had a negligible effect.
+For preservation by repro-duction, photostat prints on permanent paper were found suitable, and tests of cellulose acetate film indicated that it offered considerable promise for the purpose.
+These investigations were made with the assistance of a fund granted to the National Research Council by the Carnegie Foundation.
+The study of films was partially supported by the National Archives partially supported by the National Archives.